How We Fight Hunger

 Foodlink is committed not only to providing food, but helping individuals learn more about what they are eating so that they can take control over their own health and wellness.
 Foodlink uses the Dietary Guidelines for Americans and My Plate in sourcing, stocking, and distributing food, as well as in nutrition education classes.

 Educators at Foodlink teach the principles of three main nutrition education programs:

 Foodlink is proud to be a lead partner of Share Our Strength’s Cooking Matters, a national program that empowers families at risk of hunger with the skills, knowledge and confidence to make healthy and affordable meals.
 Learn more.

 Just Say Yes to Fruits and Vegetables (JSY)

-Foodlink offers the Just Say Yes to Fruits and Vegetables (JSY) Program to emergency agencies.
-The JSY Program began in New York in 1997 in order to provide nutrition education and obesity prevention programming to low-income clients of the emergency food network.
-It is funded through the state Department of Health and USDA’s SNAP-Ed Project.
-SNAP-Ed supports nutrition education for people eligible for SNAP (formerly known as food stamps).
+Foodlink offers the Just Say Yes to Fruits and Vegetables (JSY) Program to emergency agencies to provide nutrition education and obesity prevention programming to low-income clients of the emergency food network.
+Learn more.

 Healthy Eating Tips